lm3nitro/Projects/New/Network MySQL.md

 ![Pasted image 20241003132013](https://github.com/user-attachments/assets/146172de-0367-4580-a533-618019a14fb9)

-Mtasploit contains a variety of modules that can be used to enumerate MySQL databases, making it easy to gather valuable information.
-To start, I will be using the he mysql_version module, as its name implies, it scans a host or range of hosts to determine the version of MySQL that is running.
-I have previsously done this using nmap, but wanted to cover different tools that can be used.
+Metasploit contains a variety of modules that can be used to enumerate MySQL databases, making it easy to gather valuable information.
+To start, I will be using the the mysql_version module, as its name implies, it scans a host or range of hosts to determine the version of MySQL that is running.
+I have previously done this using Nmap but wanted to cover different tools that can be used.

 ```
 use auxiliary/scanner/mysql/mysql_version